Gus-Guo/Gus-Guo.github.io/index.md

+# Chaoxu Guo

 ## About Me

-My name is Chaoxu Guo.
-I received my master degree from National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Science in 2020.
-Before that, I received my bachelor degree in South China University of Technology in 2017.
+I received my master degree from National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Science in 2020.
+Before that, I received my bachelor degree in South China University of Technology (SCUT) in 2017.

 My research interests focus on object detection in images, videos and point clouds.